gbThreepwood/tiny-riscv/README.md

 `apio upload`

 ## Software to run on the CPU
- One of the nice things about implementing a standardized instruction set (such as RISC-V CPU), as opposed to inventing your own instruction set is that assemblers and compilers already exists for several programming languages.
+ One of the nice things about implementing a standardized instruction set (such as RISC-V), as opposed to inventing your own instruction set is that assemblers and compilers already exists for several programming languages.

 ### Assembly programming

+To explain assembly programming a ledblink program is used as example.

+To assemble the program you should invoke:

+`riscv64-elf-as -march=rv32i -mabi=ilp32 -mno-relax ledblink.S -o ledblink.o`

+The linker ensures correct placement in memory by means of a simle linker script ledblink.elf

+`riscv64-elf-ld ledblink.o -o ledblink.elf -T blockram.ld -m elf32lriscv -nostdlib`

+The elf-objcopy utility support output in "verilog" format, i.e. a listing of hexadecimal values encoded as ASCII.

+`riscv64-elf-objcopy -O verilog --verilog-data-width=4 ledblink.elf ledblink.mem`

+For "fun" you can also disassemble the ELF using:

+`riscv64-elf-objdump -d ledblink.elf`

+Intel HEX format:

+`riscv64-elf-objcopy -O ihex ledblink.elf ledblink.hex`

 ### C/C++

 ### Rust

+## UART

+`picocom -b 115200 /dev/ttyUSB1 --imap lfcrlf,crcrlf --omap delbs,crlf --send-cmd "ascii-xfr -s -l 30 -n"`